Welcome to Our Website

 2. To fund research into hereditary conditions or diseases or conditions in dogs and to disseminate the useful results of such research for the public benefit.

 The Trustees were delighted to receive the approval of the members of the Irish Setter Breeders Club (ISBC) to the transfer of their rescue scheme to the charity.
 This transfer took effect on 1 June 2017 and included the scheme’s officers and committee.
 Irish Setter Rescue and Rehome (ISRANDR) is the working name registered with the Charity Commission and undertakes the practical work of rehoming on behalf of the trust.
 The trademark ISRANDR has also been registered and for details of ISRANDR® click on www.israndr.net .The Irish Setter Rescue & Rehome (ISRANDR) undertakes the practical work of re-homing on behalf of the Trust.
 The Trustees do, however, support other Rescue Organisations wherever needed; they will also give financial assistance to individuals who wish to keep their dogs and who are in need, for example, of veterinary assistance with which a Re-homing Organisation is not involved or cannot afford these costs.

 In order to provide this financial assistance,including the Rescue & Rehoming Scheme, the Trustees seek donations from individuals.
 Donations may be given at any time and can include bequests in wills.
 Our exemption from Taxation gives us advantages not otherwise available and the Trustees are able to invest any funds received in long term arrangements from which the income can be used to carry out their objectives.
 The Trustees are also able to take advantage of the Gift Aid Scheme, recovering tax at the standard rate on all such donations.
-For more information on donations see our page on Fund Raising.
+For more information on donations see below on Fund Raising.